ChristopheBouriel/SharePlace-Docker/README.md

 4. In the end, if you want to clear up everything* after testing, type the command : docker-compose down --rmi all --volume
-* You have to remove node and nginx manually
+Note that you still have to remove node and nginx images manually.